Kirkistown Castle Golf Club, near Belfast, Northern Ireland. Golf Planet Holidays

 Golf in England or Ireland?
 An Honest Comparison

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 Is England or Ireland better for a golf trip?
+England By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 17 February 2026 At a glance Is England or Ireland better for a golf trip?
 Neither is simply ‘better’ — they answer different briefs.
-Ireland is the connoisseur’s choice for raw, dramatic links and the west-coast atmosphere of places such as The Lodge at Doonbeg […]
+Ireland is the connoisseur’s choice for raw, dramatic links and the west-coast atmosphere of places such as […]

 Ask a golfer where they’d rather play and you’ll start an argument that lasts a lifetime — and that’s the joy of it.
 England and Ireland sit a short hop apart, share a language and a love of the game, yet they offer two genuinely different golfing souls.
 One is all windswept coastline and unguarded warmth; the other, polished variety and effortless reach.
 There is no wrong answer, only the right answer for you.